OxygenOS 13: All new features and supported devices

 At its August 3 event, OnePlus officially unveiled its latest flagship smartphone, the OnePlus 10T.
 Along with the new Android device, the company also showcased its upcoming Android 13-based software skin — OxygenOS 13.
 The new OxygenOS version comes with a new design and many features.
-In this article, we discuss the new features launching with OxygenOS 13, supported devices, and the software's release date.
+In this article, we discuss the new features that OxygenOS 13 brings, supported devices, and the software's release date.

 OxygenOS 13: New Features

-OxygenOS is no longer the stock Android skin we all used to love once.
-Instead, the core of the OS has now totally shifted to ColorOS, which means the software is now heavily skinned with a new design language and a lot of features.
+OxygenOS is no longer the stock Android skin we used to know.
+Instead, the core of the OS has now totally shifted to ColorOS, meaning the software is now heavily skinned with a new design language and many features.
 However, OnePlus says that it will not deviate from its "core product philosophy," and OxygenOS 13 will offer a "fast, smooth, and burdenless experience" like its previous versions.
 Here are all the new features of OxygenOS 13:

 Aquamorphic design